aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/010-argocd-application.md

 ![Replace Developer GitRepo](/static/images/replace-developer-repo-url.png)

-### 3. Configure ArgoCD To Access Git Repository
+### 3. Configure Argo CD To Access Git Repository

-Let's provide ArgoCD access to the git repository with the ArgoCD cli.
+Let's provide Argo CD access to the git repository with the Argo CD cli.

 Replace `<APP_REPO_URL>` with the HTTPS URL copied in step 2.
 Do not use the URL from the command gitea_credentials.
 It is the URL for gitea dashboard.